khuongduy354/nmltspaceshooter/README.md

 to its first colliding target.
 If no target hitted, max_length to limited laser.
 - Moving: has player as target position, if boss position > thresh_hold distance, move straight to player position, else orbiting the player

+# Enemy Design
+Idle means velocity = 0, chase = move toward player, when idle too long without finding player, it patrols a.k.a moving to a recent place

+- FSM as Boss, but 3 states: IDLE, PATROL, CHASE more simple -> has no state_enter or state_exit, logic is handle in physics_process state functions

+# Asteroids Design

+# Spawners Design

+# Other components
+- DropManager
+- Hurt/Hitbox
+- Gun & Bullet